Igalia/phpreport/docs/admin/installation.rst

 Step 2: Setting up the files
 ============================

-Just move the program files to a location available for the web server, inside a directory called phpreport.
+Move the program files to a location available for the web server, inside a directory called phpreport.
 Usual default locations for web servers are:

 * On Debian, Ubuntu: ``/var/www/``